Udaji Chavan

 Udaji Chavan (1692-1762), was one of the main supporter and Senapati of Sambhaji II of Kolhapur.
-He had title of 'Himmat Bahadur'.
+He had the title of 'Himmat Bahadur'.
 At first he was partisan of Tarabai.
-Then afterwards he became the supporter of Samhaji of Kolhapur.
-He brought territory of Shirol, Raibag under his control.
-He made 'Battis Shirala' on the bank of Warna as his chief headquarters.
-He successfully launched many campaign against Shahu with the help of Yashwantrao Thorat.
+Afterwards, he became the supporter of Samhaji of Kolhapur.
+He brought territory of Shirol, Raibag under Kolhapur's control from Gharge-Desai-Deshmukh's.
+He made 'Battis Shirala' on the bank of Warna his chief headquarters.
+He successfully launched many campaigns against Shahu with the help of Yashwantrao Thorat.

-Early Life
+Early life

 Appointed as Senapati

 When Sambhaji II became Chhatrapati of Kolhapur Ramchandra Pant Amatya was his chief minister.
 After the death of Amatya in 1716, Udaji support Sambhaji in his territory.
 So Sambhaji gave Udaji Chavan the saranjam of Rs.4,00,000 lakh in Shirol and make him Senapati of his territory in 1716.

 March on Shahu's territory

 After becoming Senapati he became aggressive in Shahu's territory.
 He March on Shahu's territory with the help of Yashwantrao Thorat from 1718 to 1719.